K-bai/Minecraft-Ray-Collision-Detector/README.md

         * Bed not working
         * Turtle eggs where missing
     * Know bugs
-        * Pointed_dripstone offset not calculated well
+        * Pointed_dripstone offset not calculated well (so it's currently not calculated)